codeyam-ai/ethos-squad-frontend/README.md

 This repo is an example of how to use [EthosConnect](https://docs.ethoswallet.xyz/), a library that makes it easy to connect your dApp to the Sui blockchain and let your users connect their wallet.

+**This is the completed code.** To clone the template starter repo that has not implemented EthosConnect, view [Ethos Squad Frontend Starter](https://github.com/EthosWallet/ethos-squad-frontend-starter).

 ## Available Scripts

 In the project directory, you can run: